KarlMae/WorkEnvironment/README.md

 Clone repo and run ./link.sh in the project folder.
 This binds ZShell config files to your local .zshrc.

+Open new terminal and aliases should be there

+---

 This project also includes my .gitignore_glboal file.